beidemichael/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 0-alias - Create a script that creates an alias.
 5-local_variables - script that lists all local variables and environment variables, and functions.
 13-print_float - script that prints a number with two decimal places, followed by a new line.
+12-combinations - script that prints all possible combinations of two letters, except oo